Golden Lovers: New Japan Pro-Wrestling (2010–2011, 2018–2019)

 On January 28, 2018, the Golden☆Lovers were apparently reformed after Omega was seemingly kicked out of Bullet Club and attacked by fellow member Cody.
 Ibushi made the save for Omega as Bullet Club fled the scene.
 At first, Omega refused to shake Ibushi's hand, but moments after, both Omega and Ibushi emotionally embraced as confetti fell to the ring.
 At Honor Rising: Japan Night 2 on February 24, the Golden☆Lovers won their return match as a team against Cody and Marty Scurll.
 After the match, Omega and Ibushi were confronted by The Young Bucks and challenged to a match at Strong Style Evolved on March 25, which the Golden☆Lovers won.

 At Dominion 6.9 in Osaka-jo Hall, Omega defeated Kazuchika Okada to win the IWGP Heavyweight Championship.
 After the match, Omega reunited with The Young Bucks, forming the Golden☆Elite along with Ibushi.

 On the finals of the World Tag League, Ibushi defeated Hirooki Goto to win the NEVER Openweight Championship.

 At Wrestle Kingdom, Ibushi lost the NEVER Openweight Championship to Will Ospreay and Omega lost the IWGP Heavyweight Championship to Hiroshi Tanahashi.
 At the end of January, Omega left NJPW to join All Elite Wrestling in the United States meanwhile Ibushi stayed in NJPW full-time, disbanding for the second time.

+All Elite Wrestling (2023, 2025–present)

+On the July 13 episode of AEW Dynamite, Ibushi was announced as the mystery partner of The Elite in their Blood and Guts match against the Blackpool Combat Club, thus reuniting with Omega and reforming the Golden Lovers, now under the "Golden Elite" name, which included teammates Hangman Page and the Young Bucks.
+On August 27 at All In, the Golden Lovers teamed with "Hangman" Adam Page to face Konosuke Takeshita and Bullet Club Gold (Jay White and Juice Robinson) at in a losing effort.
+On October 1 at WrestleDream, the Golden Lovers teamed with Chris Jericho in a losing effort against Takeshita, Sammy Guevara and Will Ospreay.
+On the November 15, 2023 episode of Dynamite, the Golden Lovers, Jericho, and Paul Wight defeated The Don Callis Family (Powerhouse Hobbs, Konosuke Takeshita, and Kyle Fletcher) and Brian Cage in a street fight.
+After this match, the team would go on hiatus due to Ibushi and Omega taking time off to recover from injuries.

+On July 2 at Dynamite 300, Ibushi was defeated by Kazuchika Okada and was attacked by Okada and the Don Callis Family afterwards, leading to Omega coming to his aid, once again reuniting the Golden Lovers.
+On August 24 at Forbidden Door, the Golden Lovers teamed with Darby Allin, Hiroshi Tanahashi. and Will Ospreay to defeat the Death Riders, The Young Bucks, and Gabe Kidd a lights out steel cage match.